top of page

 Graphics

 Using WebGL and JavaScript, I rendered images and colors in modular and replace modes via rasterization.
-Topics like triangle strip compression were interesting and potentially very useful in my research.
+Topics like triangle strip compression were interesting and potentially very useful in my research to create triangle meshes dynamically.

 No Collections Here